Conjecture on Maximal Sublattices of Finite Semidistributive Lattices and Beyond: General Observations

 \section{General Observations}

-In this section we note observations about complements of maximal sublattices in general, independent of restrictions we have on the initial lattice $\calL$.
-Some of these observations give partial answers to \cite[Question 3]{Sch99}: \begin{question} Suppose $P$ is a finite ordered set occurring as a suborder of a finite lattice.
-Is there a finite lattice $\calL$ and a maximal sublattice $\calM$ of $\calL$ such that $P\cong \calL\setminus \calM$?
-How can such ordered sets be characterized? \end{question} Below \cite[Question 3]{Sch99} there is a comment in the text that Gabriela Bordalo in a private communication pointed out that in a complement with at least 2 elements there is no isolated point.
-There is also a proof (explanation) why it holds.
-This remark is a special case of our Observation \ref{Cconnected} with one of components being a singleton.
-But such an isolated point in a poset is both maximal and minimal element in this poset so it is doubly irreducible and such situation is already eliminated by Observations \ref{irreducible} and \ref{maxmeetirreducible}.
+In this section we note observations about complements of maximal sublattices in general, independent of restrictions we have on the initial lattice .
+Some of these observations give partial answers to \cite[Question 3]{Sch99}: \begin{question} Suppose is a finite ordered set occurring as a suborder of a finite lattice.
+Is there a finite lattice and a maximal sublattice of such that ?
+How can such ordered sets be characterized? \end{question}

 \begin{obs} The complement of a maximal sublattice of any lattice will be contained entirely within an indecomposable component of that lattice.
-In particular, if $x$ is comparable to every element of $\calL$ and $\calS$ sublattice of $\calL$, then both $\calS\cup \uparrow x$ and $\calS\cup \downarrow x$ are sublattices and $\calL$ and so if $\calS$ is maximal, its complement muste be entirely contained in either $\uparrow x$ or $\downarrow x$.
+In particular, if is comparable to every element of and is a sublattice of , then both and are sublattices of and hence if is maximal, its complement must be entirely contained in either or . \end{obs}